TIBCOSoftware/snappy-examples/README.md

 #### Spark stream as SQL table and Continuous query
  [SnappySQLLogAggregator](src/main/scala/io/snappydata/adanalytics/aggregator/SnappySQLLogAggregator.scala) creates a stream over the Kafka source.
 The messages are converted to [Row](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/Row.html) objects using [AdImpressionToRowsConverter](src/main/scala/io/snappydata/adanalytics/aggregator/AdImpressionToRowsConverter.scala) comply with the schema defined in the 'create stream table' below.
 This is mostly just a SQL veneer over Spark Streaming.
 The stream table is also automatically registered with the SnappyData catalog so external clients can access this stream as a table.

+Next, a continuous query is registered on the stream table that is used to create the aggregations we spoke about above.
+The query aggregates metrics for each publisher and geo every 1 second.
+This query runs every time a batch is emitted.
+It returns a SchemaDStream.

 ```scala
   val sc = new SparkContext(sparkConf)
   val snsc = new SnappyStreamingContext(sc, batchDuration)